-- 1. What is the product or effect? - 2.
+- 1. What is the product or effect and how will it be evaluated? - 2.
 Why is it proposed and what (who) originated the demand? - 3.
 What is the impact on existing programs? - 4.
 What criteria were used to develop staff and support costs?
 Are they valid? - 5.
 Was the proposal previously considered by the legislature and denied?
 Why? - 6.
 Is the improvement a higher priority than an existing program? - 7.
 Have future costs and benefits been considered? - 8.
-Would an item be more appropriate as a one time item (Inc OTI)?
+Would an item be more appropriate as a One-Time Increment (IncOTI)? - 9.
+Will funding be available in the future to continue a program that is being initiated using temporary federal or other reserve funding?